 Lack of Response

-If there are faulty or no respond from your car when you place it into gear, this problem is surely from transmission.
-Of course, one of the most common transmission problems has to be the transmission itself.
+If there are faulty or no responses from your car when you place it into gear, this problem is surely from transmission.
+Of course, one of the most automobile transmission problems has to be the transmission itself.
 This problem, however, might be complicated.
 It could be simple like low transmission fluid, or may be something more serious.

-For that reason, if your car are having failure to respond, take it to a service professional to avoid losing any more pennies from your wallet!
+For that reason, if your car is having failure to respond, take it to a service professional to avoid losing any more pennies from your wallet!